Members

 Kristian Vejbæk Nicolaisen

-Kristian Nicolaisen is a PhD student in psycholinguistics.
+Kristian Nicolaisen has a PhD psycholinguistics.
 His research concerns the representation and processing of events as well as the interface between language and visual perception.
 He is also interested in the construction grammar approach to language and cognition.
-For his dissertation, he is investigating aspects of time in events denoted by double-object verbs and constructions.
+In his dissertation, he investigated aspects of time in events denoted by double-object verbs and constructions.

 Martha Rudka